 Suggestions.

 Considerations in Ruling on Motions.
-In ruling upon a Social Security complaint, the Court must consider the record, supporting suggestions, opposing suggestions, and reply suggestions.
+In ruling upon a Social Security complaint, the Court must consider the record, supporting brief, opposing brief, and reply brief.
 The Court may, but need not, order and consider oral argument.

 Composition.
 Suggestions must be divided into “Facts” and “Argument” sections, with each issue separately designated in the Argument section.